carbonblack/cbfeeds/README.md

 and provides a mechanism to feed threat indicators from on-premise analytic sources to Carbon Black for verification, detection, visibility and analysis.

-The Carbon Black 4.0+ server supports three types of indicators:
+The CB Response 4.0+ server supports three types of indicators:

   * Binary MD5s
   * IPv4 addresses
   * DNS names

-The Carbon Black 5.0+ server adds support for two new types of indicators:
+The CB Response 5.0+ server adds support for two new types of indicators:

   * Process Queries (Process Searches)
   * Binary Queries (Binary Searches)

+The CB Response 6.1+ server adds support for one new type of indicator:

+  * IPv6 addresses

-Please note that query IOC types have significant differences as compared to MD5s, IPv4 addresses, and DNS names.
+Please note that query IOC types have significant differences as compared to MD5s, IPv4 and IPv6 addresses, and DNS names.
 Please see notes below regarding their usage.

 The feed format, described in the "Feed Structure" section below, is designed for simplicity.
 This should make it easy to add support for feed data from any input source.